Parklake offers takeaway breakfast and lunch service - Shepparton News

 “Your order will be ready with your name on it and can be picked up from the restaurant or reception.”

-Mr Sharma said Parklake's 53 local staff were delighted to return to work thanks to the new service.
+Mr Sharma said many of Parklake's local staff were delighted to return to work thanks to the new service.

-“They were doing nothing at home, so once the JobKeeper payment came in, we thought we'd mix things up so they had something to do,” he said.
+“We're so excited to innovate so people can come back to work,” he said.

 Although Parklake only announced its new service this week, Mr Sharma said it had already received a wave of support.